 Special Subjects at The Early Education Center were established to enrich our students by providing them with a variety of creative classes led by teachers who have specific training in each area of study.

-Taught by certified music educator Lori Betha, our kindermusik class will follow the ABC Music and Me program.
+Taught by certified music educator Emily Howart, our Kindermusik class will follow the ABC Music and Me program.
 ABC Music and Me is a researched based program developed to enhance language, listening and social skills.

-Art is an everyday activity at the Early Education Center and art as a special subject focuses specifically on exploring the creative process used in the masterpieces of famous artists.
-Children will have hands on opportunities to explore the techniques of Wayne Thiebaud, Mondrain, Van Gogh, Monet, Klee, and Seurat.
+Paula Kiszla is a 3k assistant and an experienced children’s art instructor who also teaches art as a Special Subject at the EEC.
+Art is an everyday activity at the Early Education Center.
+Art as a special subject focuses specifically on exploring the creative process used in the masterpieces of famous artists.

 A common goal of believers is to integrate their spiritual life into their everyday, not just to worship or seek God on Sundays in church but in all that we do and at all times.
 An additional goal for us is to model that to your little ones while they are with us at the EEC.
 There will be countless teachable moments that arise during the day, to pray for a friend, to celebrate God’s goodness, to ask Him for help and to delight in His creation.
 Below are some of the planned ways we hope to enrich your children spiritually.